Vedanta Society: Vedanta Society of Northern California

-The temple survived the 1906 San Francisco Earthquake, but in 1914 a, "demented follower had exploded a homemade bomb in the Hindu temple, fatally injuring Trigunatita".
+The temple survived the 1906 San Francisco Earthquake, but in 1914, a "demented follower had exploded a homemade bomb in the Hindu temple, fatally injuring Trigunatita".
 There was a series of swamis in charge until Swami Ashokananda took over in 1932 and continued until his death in 1969.
 During Ashokananda's time he greatly expanded the Northern California center to include a huge retreat in Olema, Marin Country, CA, a temple in Berkeley, CA, a temple in Sacramento, a convent in San Francisco, and another convent in San Rafael, CA. In 1959 he dedicated a greatly expanded "New Temple" at Fillmore and Vallejo.
+Swami Tattwamayananda is currently the Minister of the Vedanta Society of Northern California, San Francisco.